 Where to Eat and Drink in Toronto

-Le Swan: Toronto restaurateur Jen Agg is behind this French diner concept, opened September 2018 in the former space of Swan.
+Le Swan: Toronto restaurateur Jen Agg is behind this French diner concept, which opened in September 2018.
 Expect a mix of French bistro classics like steak frites, salade niçoise, and French onion soup, served alongside familiar American comfort fare, like meatloaf with mashed potatoes and chicken fried steak.
-Agg has been a key figure in Toronto’s culinary scene for over a decade, and wrote a frank tell-all about her own experiences in the business, including all sorts of sexist situations, in 2017’s I Hear She’s A Real Bitch.
-Also worth checking out?
-Agg’s other restaurants that are currently open, including the elegant wine bar/restaurant Grey Gardens she co-opened in 2017 with Momofuku alum Mitch Bates in the Kensington Market area, and Rhum Corner, which serves up Haitian cocktails and fare, like frozen piña coladas, oxtail, and fried plantains.
+Agg has been a key figure in Toronto’s culinary scene for over a decade, and wrote a frank tell-all—2017’s I Hear She’s A Real Bitch—about her own experiences in the business.
 892 Queen St W., Trinity-Bellwoods

-Mother’s Dumplings: In a city with six Chinatowns in the greater Toronto area, there are many options in various directions for getting some great dumplings, hand-pulled noodles, dim sum favorites, roast duck, and more around Toronto.
+Mother’s Dumplings: There are six Chinatowns in the Greater Toronto Area, which means ample options for getting some great dumplings, hand-pulled noodles, dim sum, and more.
 One highlight in Toronto’s main Chinatown, located west of Old Toronto, is Mother’s Dumplings, which opened in 2005 and relocated to this larger space in 2010.
-The Northeastern Chinese fare uses recipes that owner and chef Zhen Feng learned from her mother in Shenyang, China, with lots of familiar staples like pork buns, a range of dumplings (as the spot’s name touts), and scallion pancakes.
+The Northeastern Chinese fare uses recipes that owner and chef Zhen Feng learned from her mother in Shenyang, China, including lots of familiar staples like pork buns, a range of dumplings (as the spot’s name touts), and scallion pancakes.
 421 Spadina Ave., Chinatown

 Related: More Inside Out City Guides